fibo/.software/README.md

 You maybe want to edit it when

-* you have not enough space in your home dir
+* you have not enough space in your home directory.
-* you want to install in a dir common to many users like */usr/local* or */opt*.
+* you want to install in a directory common to many users like */usr/local* or */opt*.

 Note that *.software* by default do not download sources if they are already in folder *$DOTSOFTWARE_ROOT_DIR/src*.
 This information can be useful when you need to install software without an Internet connection.